 6. Salivary Duct Obstruction

 An obstruction of your salivary glands can cause dry mouth.
 For instance, if minerals in your saliva form stones that block your salivary ducts, it can restrict the flow of saliva.
-This will cause the affected salivary gland to swell up.
-Apart from swelling and dryness, you will also experience pain along the gland.
-Both the pain and swelling may get worse when you eat.

 7. Sjögren’s Syndrome